seanxiesx/rubysg/README.md

 Fork away and just start writing code (with tests).
 Make a pull request when you are done.

-I'm sure you can help with typos, design tweaks etc. The core contributors will review and merge in your pull requests.
+I'm sure you can help with typos, design tweaks etc. The core contributors will review and merge in your PRs.

 ## Testing